Outdoor Recreation LLC

 To Change Application Preferences:

 Prior to April 1st, if a student has already applied to housing and is interested in this community, they can update their LLC preferences in their application in their myHousingPortal as long as it is before room assignments for the following fall have begun.

 Room assignments for the following fall generally begin in April of the preceding spring.
 Once assignments begin, you are not able to update your application yourself.

 - If you are assigned a room - changing your application preferences will not change your room assignment.
 If you are interested in moving into the LLC after you have already been assigned a room for the fall semester you will need to sign up on the summer waitlist which will be available in your myHousingPortal.
 The summer waitlist generally opens on May 1st.

 - If you have not been assigned - you can contact Casey Cronin to see if we can update your LLC preferences before you are assigned a room.
 Please note that once room assignments begin in April they are done on a continuous basis.
 If you are wanting to update your preferences and have not been assigned, contact our office right away so we can try to update your request before the next round of assignments are made.

 Contact for Additional Information

-For additional information about the Outdoor Recreation Living Learning Community, please contact Dr. Elizabeth Metcalf, Assistant Professor for Parks, Tourism, & Recreation Management, Elizabeth Fricke, Senior Assistant Director for the Outdoor Program in Campus Recreation, John Nugent, Assistant Director of UM Housing, or Steve Thompson, Director of Campus Recreation.
+For additional information about the Outdoor Recreation Living Learning Community, please contact Dr. Elizabeth Metcalf, Assistant Professor for Parks, Tourism, & Recreation Management, Elizabeth Fricke, Senior Assistant Director for the Outdoor Program in Campus Recreation, John Nugent, Director of Residential Education and Community Standards, or Steve Thompson, Director of Campus Recreation.